zinahghul/LearnReact/README.md

 ## Conclusion

-By the end of this workshop, you will have a functional to-do list application built with React.
+By the end of this workshop, you will have a functional shopping list application built with React.
 Feel free to customize and expand the application further.
 Happy coding!